john32b/futureknightdx/readme.md

 ## More Info

 ### Assets ripped from the Amstrad CPC version, No license

-I ripped some sounds, sprites and background art from the original game to use in this remake.
+I ripped some sounds, sprites and background art from the original game to use in this remake. **I DO NOT OWN THE RIGHTS TO THOSE ASSETS**

 Gremlin Software, the creators/publishers of the original game, according to [Wikipedia](https://en.wikipedia.org/wiki/Gremlin_Interactive) are now defunct; and it seems that the company **Urbanscan** now owns Gremlin's older games.
 Personally I don't think they would care if one of their old games had a free to play clone remake and had its assets available on GitHub?
 Also Future Knight wasn't one of their heavy hitters.

 ### Other Assets used:
 - Font: `Arcadepix` Font, by Reekee of Dimenzioned, 100% free